Learn the Facts

 - Line 5 has been safely operating through northern Wisconsin since 1953.

-- Line 5 transports an average annual capacity of 540,000 barrels of light crude oil, light synthetic crude oil, and natural gas liquids.
+- Line 5 transports an average daily capacity of 540,000 barrels of light crude oil, light synthetic crude oil, and natural gas liquids.

 - Line 5 is a critical piece of energy infrastructure that transports essential fuels that heat homes, schools, and businesses, powers transportation, and fuels industry in Wisconsin, the larger Midwest region, and Eastern Canada.